DmytroTurchyn1/EasyPan/README.md

 # 🍳 EasyPan

-**EasyPan** is a fun, interactive, and user-friendly mobile app that helps users cook delicious meals with ease.
-It features a sleek design, step-by-step instructions, and an intuitive interface built with modern Android development practices and MVVM architecture.
+**EasyPan** is a fun, interactive, and user-friendly mobile app that helps users cook easy delicious meals.

 ## 📱 About